Are You Too Good as Number One on Your Sales Team?

 And every time they see you they feel uncomfortable with their chosen path in life.
 So they want you outta there!

 You need to find out who this person is

 Ralph wants to get rid of the person who represents the freedom and rewards that hard work in sales produces.
 Ironically, this means Ralph is also working to eliminate the revenue that person produces.

 So Ralph wants to eliminate the revenue stream that pays everyone in the company, including Ralph.
 Just to eliminate the reminder of what Ralph isn’t.
 You.

-In this week’s issue we examined six telltales that indicate why you might want to start to start paying closer attention to things going on around you at work.
+In this week’s issue, we examined six telltales that indicate why you might want to start paying closer attention to things going on around you at work.